antoinedray/docker-private-hub/README.md

 ![CI Status](https://github.com/antoinedray/docker-private-hub/workflows/CI/badge.svg)

+Docker Private Hub is a look-alike Docker Hub

 ## Usage

 This application is available in the form of a Docker image that you can run as a container by executing this command: